crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 <img src="images/weddings-indian-languages_hindi_7246_01.jpg" alt="This does show a wedding" class="img-responsive" width="33%" />

 The Review Results screen will also let you approve or reject the Workers' submissions.
-I recommend going ahead and approving all the assignments for this test HIT.
+It is recommended to go ahead and approve all the assignments for this tutorial HIT.

-You can also Download all of these results in a CSV file.
-Here is the [results file](assignments/downloads/wedding-photos-small-Batch_3537650_batch_results.csv) from when I ran the HIT.
+You can also download all of these results as a .csv file.
+Here is the [results file](assignments/downloads/wedding-photos-small-Batch_3537650_batch_results.csv) from when Professor Callison-Burch created a test HIT with the 17 sample images.
 You can open the CSV file in a spreadsheet app.
 You'll notice that the CSV file has a lot of extra fields that include information about your HIT, including the properties that you included for it, and info about the amount of time that workers took to complete each assignment.
 Columns in the results CSV that start with "Input." are the variables that were in the CSV that you uploaded.
 Columns that start with "Answer." are the answers that the Turkers provided.

 ## Why are we labeling images of Indian weddings?

-Last week, you trained an image classifier with modern machine learning methods to achieve state-of-the-art results, making use of _transfer learning_ from the ImageNet dataset, which was [collected with large-scale crowdsourcing](http://image-net.org/tutorials/cvpr2015/crowdsourcing_slides.pdf).
+This assignment is directly connected to HW5.
+In HW5, you will create classifiers trained on the images and labels you receive from your HITs.
+As one classifier will be trained solely on the US-based results and another classifier solely on the India-based results, it is expected that there will be differences between the two models.
+The goal of these two assignments is to highlight the ability for human bias and beliefs ingrained in the training data to influence the predictive nature of ML models, which can cause unintended and sometimes negative consequences.

 [AI encodes and magnifies bias](https://www.fast.ai/2019/01/29/five-scary-things/#bias), and [Google researchers](https://ai.google/research/pubs/pub46553) found that ImageNet and another popular dataset called Open Images "appear to exhibit an observable amerocentric and eurocentric representation bias," as demonstrated by the distribution of geographically identifiable images in the datasets, with 2/3 of the images from the Western world.